SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 If you are having protein C and S tests because you had a blood clot, you must wait until you have fully recovered to have this test.
 If you have the test too soon, the results will not be accurate.
 Your provider will let you know when you're ready to be tested.

-Your provider may tell you to not to take blood thinners (medicine that helps prevents blood clots) for several days or longer before your test.
+Your provider may tell you not to take blood thinners (medicine that helps prevent blood clots) for several days or longer before your test.
 But never stop any prescription medicine without talking with your provider first.

 Are there any risks to the test?